CONFLICT OF INTEREST POLICY

 - Influence peddling: Soliciting benefits for yourself or a related party from outside organizations in exchange for using your influence to advance the interests of that organization within the Foundation.

-- Other business relationships and dealings: Approving grants or contracts with organizations in which an individual or a related party have a significant financial or other interest or relationship, particularly if the individuals is in a position to influence major decisions, is responsible for review, negotiation and approval of the grants or contracts or otherwise direct the Foundation’s business dealings with that business or entity.
+- Other business relationships and dealings: Approving grants or contracts with organizations in which an individual or a related party have a significant financial or other interest or relationship, particularly if the individual is in a position to influence major decisions, is responsible for review, negotiation and approval of the grants or contracts or otherwise directs the Foundation’s business dealings with that business or entity.

 - Property transactions: Directly or indirectly leasing, renting, trading, or selling real or personal property to or from the Foundation.